UthieleGuim/UthieleGuim/README.md

-- 👋 Hi, I’m @UthieleGuimaraes
+- 👋 Hi, I’m  Uthiele Guimaraes
-- 🌱 I’m currently learning python, PHP and SQL Server.
+- 🌱 I’m currently learning python and PHP.

 <!---
 UthieleGuim/UthieleGuim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.